Reindeer Games: Plot

-Gabriel throws darts at Rudy to get some answers and rants about his life as a truck driver.
-He decides to give Rudy a second chance at drawing the map.
+Gabriel throws darts at Rudy to get answers and rants about his life as a truck driver.
+He decides to give him a second chance at drawing the map.
 Later, Rudy stumbles upon Gabriel and Ashley in the pool area and learns they are not siblings, but lovers.
-The casino robbery doesn't go according to plan due to the inaccurate details of Rudy's map.
+The casino robbery does not go according to plan due to the inaccurate details of Rudy's map.
 Pug is killed in the count room.

 Everyone meets in the manager's office.
 Gabriel introduces Rudy to Jack as Nick, but the manager recognizes him only as the cowboy from earlier and not as Nick.
-Gabriel, furious at Rudy’s deception, spares him for a moment when he demands to know where the "PowWow" safe is.
+Gabriel, furious at Rudy's deception, spares him for a moment when he demands to know where the "PowWow" safe is.
 When Jack opens the safe, he grabs guns from inside and kills Jumpy as the rest flee.
 Jack dies during the shootout while Rudy kills Merlin.
-Rudy is grabbed out the back door by Gabriel and Ashley who tie him up in their 18-wheeler truck.
+Rudy is grabbed out the back door by Gabriel and Ashley, who tie him up in their 18-wheeler truck.

 The two plan to drive Rudy off the cliff in a burning car with some of the money, so it will be assumed the stolen money had been burned.
-Ashley shoots and kills Gabriel, then Nick appears, having staged his death earlier.
+Ashley shoots and kills Gabriel, then Nick appears, having faked his death.
 Ashley's real name is revealed to be Millie Bobeck, and she was aware of Rudy's identity the whole time.
 Millie and Nick had collaborated to rob the casino using Rudy, Gabriel, and the gang.
 They tie Rudy to the steering wheel.
-Rudy produces a knife he had gotten earlier, cuts his bindings, hot wires the car, and reverses it, crushing Nick's legs.
+Using a knife he had gotten earlier, Rudy cuts his bindings, hot wires the car, and reverses it, crushing Nick's legs.
 Millie desperately tries to shoot him but Rudy rams the burning car into her.
 He dives out as the car and Millie go over the cliff.
-Nick tries to convince Rudy to share the money, but Rudy locks him in the truck and sends it over the cliff.
+Nick tries to persuade Rudy to share the money, but Rudy locks him in the truck and sends it over the cliff.

-Rudy picks up the cash and begins distributing it in mailboxes on the way home to his family, where he joins them for Christmas dinner.
+Rudy picks up the cash and begins distributing it in mailboxes on the way home to Sidnaw, where he joins his family for Christmas dinner, admitting to himself that he was never one for the holidays until now.

 Cast

-In addition, some brief appearances include Ashton Kutcher, then starring in the sitcom That '70s Show, as a college student, while porn star Ron Jeremy (credited under his real name, Ron Hyatt) plays a prison inmate.
+The film features brief appearances by Ashton Kutcher, who was then starring in the sitcom That '70s Show, as a college student, and adult film actor Ron Jeremy—credited under his real name, Ron Hyatt—as a prison inmate.

 Production

 Filming

-The film was set in the Upper Peninsula of Michigan but was shot in Vancouver and Prince George, British Columbia, Canada.
-Shooting began on March 15, 1999.
+Although the story is set in the Upper Peninsula of Michigan, principal photography took place in Vancouver and Prince George, British Columbia, Canada.
+Filming began on March 15, 1999.

 Casting

-Vin Diesel was originally cast as Pug, but had disagreements with John Frankenheimer in relation to the script and his character that led to him leaving the project before production began.
+Vin Diesel was initially cast in the role of Pug but departed the project due to creative disagreements with director John Frankenheimer regarding the script and the development of his character.
+Diesel later co-starred with Ben Affleck in the 2000 film Boiler Room.